-Challenges Finding Your Spouse: The Muslim Marriage Crisis
+Challenges Finding Your Spouse in 2020: The Muslim Marriage Crisis

 If we’re not as social, or if we isolate ourselves and avoid gatherings, then how can we as Muslims find our other half?